mattmakai/fullstackpython.com/source/content/pages/05-data/05-postgresql.markdown

 * Braintree wrote about their experiences [scaling PostgreSQL](https://www.braintreepayments.com/braintrust/scaling-postgresql-at-braintree-four-years-of-evolution).
 The post is an inside look at the evolution of Braintree's usage of the database.

-* This post estimates the [costs of a PostgreSQL connection](http://hans.io/blog/2014/02/19/postgresql_connection/index.html).

 * There is no such thing as total security but this IBM article covers [hardening a PostgreSQL database](http://www.ibm.com/developerworks/library/os-postgresecurity/).